What is ERP? A Comprehensive Guide to Enterprise Resource Planning

 1. Finance and Accounting

-This enterprise resource planning module automates finance and accounting tasks.
+This ERP module automates finance and accounting tasks.
 It is a welcome replacement to the old system of using spreadsheets to encode financial and accounting data, create reports, and reconcile accounts.

-Finance and accounting modules often have general ledgers where employees can enter all of the business’ financial transactions.
+Finance and accounting modules often have general ledgers where employees can enter all of the business’s financial transactions.
 The module can also automatically track income and expenses, among other metrics.

 They also often have accounts payable and accounts receivable functions.
 AP functions allow the company to quickly and efficiently track and process vendor invoices.
 Meanwhile, AR functions automate invoice creation and send out invoices and payment reminders.

 Finally, finance and accounting modules usually store supplemental data like payment receipts and tax returns.
-They can also generate standard financial reports.
+They can also generate standard financial reports among other functions.

 2. Procurement or Purchasing